Superdiffusion in random two dimensional system with time-reversal symmetry and long-range hopping: Model

-{\bf Model and Drude conductance} Anderson model in $2D$ is investigated.
-The Hamiltonian of the model can be expressed as
+Anderson model in $2D$ is investigated.
+The Hamiltonian of the model has the form

-where the summation is performed over $N=L^2$ lattice sites enumerated by indices $i$ with coordinates $\mathbf{r}_{i}=(x_{i}, y_{i})$ occupying the periodic square lattice placed onto the surface of torus characterized by the radii $R=L/(2\pi)$.
-Independent random energies $\phi_{i}$ obey the Lorentzian distribution with the width $W$ characterizing disordering, while hopping amplitudes are given by the exchange of the dipolar excitations between interacting dipoles, oriented along the $x$-axis, via the interaction $V_{ij}=V(\mathbf{r}_{ij})$ with $V(\mathbf{r})=(2x^2-r^2)/r^4$ \cite{Aleiner112D}.
-These hopping terms are formed similarly to the interaction $(3x^2-r^2)/r^5$ in three dimensions \cite{LLFieldTh}.
-For this interaction and small wavevector the continuous approach is valid for the Fourier transform of the hopping amplitudes, that can be evaluated as $V(\mathbf{q}) \approx 2\pi (q_{y}^2-q_{x}^2)/q^2$ for the dipole-dipole interaction \cite{deng2021anisotropymediated} .
-For the Lorentzian distribution of random potentials the Green's functions, needed for the calculation of a zeroth order conductance can be evaluated exactly as $G(E, \mathbf{q})=(E-V(\mathbf{q})-iW)^{-1}$ in the momentum representation \cite{Lloyd_1969}.
+where the summation is performed over $N=L^2$ lattice sites enumerated by indices $i$ with coordinates $\mathbf{r}_{i}=(x_{i}, y_{i})$ occupying the periodic square lattice with a period equal to unity placed onto the surface of torus characterized by the radii $R=L/(2\pi)$.
+Independent random energies $\phi_{i}$ obey the Lorentzian distribution